Aleksandar Mirković

-Aleksandar Mirković (Александар Мирковић; born 12 July 1988) is a politician in Serbia.
+Aleksandar Mirković (Александар Мирковић; born 12 July 1988) is a Serbian politician.
 He has led the Serbian Progressive Party group in the Assembly of the City of Belgrade since 2018 and was elected to the National Assembly of Serbia in the 2020 parliamentary election.

 Early life and career

 Mirković was born and raised in the Belgrade municipality of Voždovac.
 He has a bachelor's degree in economics.

 Political career

 Municipal politician

 Mirković was deputy leader of the Progressive Party's municipal board in Belgrade from 2010 to 2013.
-He received the twenty-sixth position on the party's electoral list in the 2012 Belgrade City Assembly election and was elected when the list won thirty-seven mandates.
+He received the 26th position on the party's electoral list in the 2012 Belgrade City Assembly election and was elected when the list won 37 mandates.
 The election was won by the Democratic Party and its allies, and Mirković served as a member of the opposition.
 The Democratic-led administration lost its majority in late 2013 and a new city election was called for 2014.
-Mirković was not a candidate in this election; he instead received the fourteenth position on the Progressive Party's list in the December 2013 Voždovac municipal election and was elected when the list won a majority victory with thirty-six out of fifty-five mandates.
-The municipal assembly met in January 2014, and Mirković was selected as its president (i.e., speaker).
-He held this role until March 2016, when he was appointed to a provisional authority for the municipality, pending new elections.
+Mirković was not a candidate in this election.
+Instead, he received the fourteenth position on the Serbian Progressive Party's list in the December 2013 Voždovac municipal election and was elected when the list won a majority victory with 36 out of 55 mandates.

-Mirković received the fourth position on the Progressive Party's list in the 2016 Voždovac municipal election and was elected to a second term when the list won twenty-six mandates.
-Although the Progressive list lost its majority, it remained the dominant force in the municipality's coalition government, and Mirković was appointed to a new term as speaker in June 2016.

-He was also re-elected to the Belgrade city assembly in the 2018 city election; he received the thirty-second position on the Progressive list and was returned when the list won a majority victory with sixty-four out of 110 seats.
-He was named as leader of the Progressive Party group in the city assembly following the election.
+Mirković received the fourth position on the Progressive Party's list in the 2016 Voždovac municipal election and was elected to a second term when the list won 26 mandates.
+He was also re-elected to the Belgrade city assembly in the 2018 city election, ranked 32nd on the Progressive list and was returned when the list won a majority victory with 64 four out of 110 seats.
+Mirković was named leader of the Serbian Progressive Party in the city assembly following the election.

-He was not a candidate in Voždovac in 2020.